fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/lenovo-legion-5-17ACH6H/README.md

 </tr>
 </table>

-Note: I don't passtrough the keyboard in case of looking-glass usage
+Note: I don't passtrough the keyboard and mouse in case of looking-glass usage.
+It will be managed by Spice

 Find your keyboard and mouse devices in ***/dev/input/by-id***.
 You'd generally use the devices ending with ***event-kbd*** and ***event-mouse***.
 And the devices in your configuration right before closing `</domain>` tag.